Bachelor of Computer Science (Game and Mobile Development)

 Students in the UOW programme at SIM are eligible to transfer to the Wollongong campus but subject to separate application and enrolment process.
 Graduates can apply to enrol in the Bachelor of Computer Science (Hons) programme at Wollongong, Australia.

-A career as a game developer or educational multimedia developer awaits you.
 You will develop both traditional computer science skills as well as creative skills including visualisation, interaction and communication skills.
-Experts in this field work in the entertainment industry, the game and mobile industry in Australia and worldwide as mobile application developers, game programmers, animators, game engine developers, mobile entertainment and multimedia designers.
+Experts in this field work in the entertainment industry, the game and mobile industry in Australia and worldwide.

 Mode of Delivery